LeoTz/LeoTz/README.md

 ### Hi there 👋
+### My name is Timothy Joseph.
+I am currently doing my Bachelor of Science in Computer Engineering at the American University of Sharjah (AUS).
+### I have a huge interest in the field of cybersecurity.
+I am currently learning the fundamentals to build myself up.
 <!--
 **LeoTz/LeoTz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.